Netbook: History

-While Psion had unrelated netBook line of machines, the use of the broad marketing term "netbook", began in 2007 when Asus unveiled the Asus Eee PC.
+While Psion had an unrelated netBook line of machines, the use of the broad marketing term "netbook", began in 2007 when Asus unveiled the Asus Eee PC.
 Originally designed for emerging markets, the 23 × 17 cm device weighed about 0.9 kg and featured a 7 in display, a keyboard approximately 85% the size of a normal keyboard, a solid-state drive and a custom version of Linux with a simplified user interface geared towards consumer use.
 Following the Eee PC, Everex launched its Linux-based CloudBook; Windows XP and Windows Vista models were also introduced and MSI released the Wind—others soon followed suit.

 The OLPC project followed the same market goals laid down by the eMate 300 eight years earlier.
 Known for its innovation in producing a durable, cost- and power-efficient netbook for developing countries, it is regarded as one of the major factors that led more top computer hardware manufacturers to begin creating low-cost netbooks for the consumer market.

 When the first Asus Eee PC sold over 300,000 units in four months, companies such as Dell and Acer took note and began producing their own inexpensive netbooks.
 And while the OLPC XO-1 targets a different audience than do the other manufacturers' netbooks, it appears that OLPC is now facing competition.
 Developing countries now have a large choice of vendors, from which they can choose which low-cost netbook they prefer.

 By late 2008, netbooks began to take market share away from notebooks.
 It was more successful than earlier "mini notebooks," most likely because of lower cost and greater compatibility with mainstream laptops.

 Having peaked at about 20% of the portable computer market, netbooks started to slightly lose market share (within the category) in early 2010, coinciding with the appearance and success of the iPad.
 Technology commentator Ross Rubin argued two and a half years later in Engadget that "Netbooks never got any respect.
 While Steve Jobs rebuked the netbook at the iPad's introduction, the iPad owes a bit of debt to the little laptops.
 The netbook demonstrated the potential of an inexpensive, portable second computing device, with a screen size of about 10 inches, intended primarily for media consumption and light productivity."
 Although some manufacturers directly blamed competition from the iPad, some analysts pointed out that larger, fully fledged laptops had entered the price range of netbooks at about the same time.